AdamanTeam/AdamanTeam.github.io/_posts/2018-12-6-Data-Story.md

 <iframe src="https://adamanteam.github.io/nut_scores.html" width="100%" height="400px"></iframe>

-We now try to see if we can make any correlation between the average score of a country and its GDP.
-We compute that there is a correlation score of 0.502 between the scores and the GDPs.
+We can now try to answer our previous question : does food quality have an impact on our heatlth ?
+We can try to analyze this by looking if we can make any correlation between the average score of a country and its GDP.
+A high score would indicate that a country has a better alimentation in general and the life expectancy is a good indicator of the global health of a country.
+This is why we represent the life expectancy next to a normalized average nutritient scores, for the countries for which we have data.

+![_config.yml]({{ site.baseurl }}/images/grade_lexp.png)

+We observe that countries with low nutritient scores seem to have on average a lower life expectancy like it is the case for Romania.
+The countries with the highest scores, Sweden and the Netherlands, also have some some of highest life expectancy of the set.
+This could suggest that there may be some correlation between the two.
+We compute that their correlation score is of 0.502.
 This show that a correlation may be possible but is not completely sufficient to prove it.
-We would need to have more data to confirm or infirm this assumption.
-We represent the life expectancy next to the normalized average nutritient scores for the countries for which we have data.
+We would need more data to confirm or infirm this assumption.

-![_config.yml]({{ site.baseurl }}/images/grade_lexp.png)

 ## Food quality and general wealth
 TODO We will also analyze the possible links between average food quality and the global wealth of a country.
 For this we will again use the nutritional coefficients grades, (maybe the average number of nocive additives) and the GDPs.